Written by Robin Taub

 Instead of the new temporary flat rate method, if you're eligible, you may use the detailed (or traditional) method to claim the home office expenses you paid for the period you worked from home.

 You may be eligible if you meet certain criteria, including:

-- You worked from home in 2020 due to the COVID-19 pandemic or your employer required you to work from home.
+- You worked from home in 2021 due to the COVID-19 pandemic, including the situation where you were provided with a choice to work from home.

 - You have a completed and signed Form T2200S or Form T2200 from your employer.
 The CRA will accept an electronic signature on these forms.

 - The expenses are used directly in your work during the period.

 What Can I Claim Under the Detailed Method?